 While unconventional, crowd-sourcing the interpretation of a mutation over social media (such as in a blog post), may yield insight.

-Step 2: Finding other patients
+Step 2: Finding other patients and building community

 When encountering a possible new patient, it is important to realize that matching on the same gene in a diagnostic report does not automatically imply that he or she has the same disease.